cesquivias/cesquivias.github.io/_src/posts/2014-12-15-writing-a-language-in-truffle-part-2.md

 So it took about a second and half to compute the 30th element of the fibonacci sequence with our inefficient algorithm.

-Let's take that fibonacci implentation and run it with our new Truffle interpreter.
+Let's take that fibonacci implementation and run it with our new Truffle interpreter.
 I used the `-server` flag when running the Graal VM (command: `<path-to-graal-vm> -server -jar <my-vm-jar> <path-to-script>`) The median speed over 5 runs.

         mumbler (truffle)
         --------------